 Right-click the Wi-Fi icon present on your Windows taskbar and choose ‘Open Network and Sharing Center’ option as shown in the screen-shot below.

 Then, right-click the Wi-Fi adapter and select the ‘Properties’ button.

 This will open the Properties box.
 From the ‘Properties’ page that shows up on your screen, select ‘Configure’ option.

 Select to ‘Advanced Tab’ and search for the 802.11n Mode under the Property, select it and change its Value to “Enabled“.

 If for some reason, the 802.11n version doesn’t show there, update your driver and firmware.

-When it’s done. hit ‘OK’ button to apply the final changes.
-As the last step, establish a re-connection with Wifi router.
+When it’s done, hit the ‘OK’ button to apply the final changes.
+As the last step, establish a re-connection with the WiFi router.